dcurasi/dc-cc-bcc-woe/README.txt

 == Changelog ==

+= 1.3.0 - 03/01/17 =
+* New - Added possibility to insert CC and BCC for On hold email

 = 1.2.0 - 22/12/16 =
 * New - Added possibility to insert CC and BCC for New Account email